plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Monk/Monk Class.md

 ### Martial Arts Die
 *Attribute (Monk, Martial Arts)*

-Your Martial Arts Die is a `d6`.
+Your "Martial Arts Die" is a `d6`.
 It increases at certain levels, as shown in the "Martial Arts" column of the Monk table.
-Some abilities reference this die as `NdM`, where `N = the number of dice` and `M = the size of your Martial Arts Die`.
+Some abilities reference this die as `NdM`, where `N = the number of dice` and `M = the size of your "Martial Arts Die"`.

 ### Martial Arts Attacks